-Our Star Rapid SLA and SLS services allow you to make 3D printed parts and prototypes in a range of plastics.
+Our Star Rapid SLA services allow you to make 3D printed parts and prototypes in a range of plastics.
 Prototypes made using this service can be used for engineering testing or as master models for polyurethane vacuum casting molds.
-SLA and SLS both allow the product designer to quickly create complex shapes that cannot be made with conventional subtractive methods.
-You can also have metal 3D printed parts made using our DMLM service.
+SLA allows the product designer to quickly create complex shapes that cannot be made with conventional subtractive methods.

 SLA (stereolithography) is the first of the additive manufacturing processes collectively known as “3D printing”.
 A special type of liquid plastic is used that reacts with ultraviolet (UV) light to form a solid.
 An object is created by slowly curing one layer at a time using a programmable UV light source.